 Today we’re relaunching as BrightDime.
-We are still committed to partnering with companies to make financial well-being available to everyone by providing a focused and highly personalized employee financial wellness program.
+We are still committed to partnering with companies to make financial well-being available to everyone.
+Our goal is still to provide a focused and highly personalized employee financial wellness program.
 We started down this path over three years ago as Canopy Financial and have learned a lot along the way.
-One of the things we learned is how difficult it is to dislodge search results from the front page of Google, but we’ll get to that later.
+One thing we learned is how difficult it is to dislodge search results from the front page of Google.
+(More on that later.)

-Why now?
 Well, back to those search results.
-Searching for “Canopy Financial” brings up some pretty scary stuff if you’re looking for a financial wellness company to provide to your employees or if you’re curious about your new workplace benefit.
+Searching for “Canopy Financial” brings up some pretty worry stuff.
+Especially if you’re looking for a financial wellness company to provide to your employees or if you’re curious about your new workplace benefit.
 We liked the name Canopy but the questions about any connections to those search results were unavoidable.
 For the record: no connection whatsoever.
 Don’t know them, don’t want to.
 We’ve been looking for the right name for a while, in fact.
 We think we found it in BrightDime and hope you do too.